otterthecat/promptosaurus/README.md

 ### `.done(func)`
 Allows user to pre-define a callback once all set prompts have run.
+The callback will be passed an object with properties matching the provided answers.
+Each property name will be prefixed with "input" + the numeric order it was recieved - i.e. first provided answer will be stored in property `input1`, second will be `input2` and so on.

 #### Examples
 The provided examples in the `example` directory should already be executable.